Before, With or After Food?

 Take 30 minutes before meals, especially for quick relief of acute pain.

 Administer on an empty stomach at least 30 minutes before or 2 hours after eating.
-Food decreases AUC and Cmax.
+Food decreases AUC and Cmax; serum levels may be decreased by 55%.

 In GI motility disorders, administer 15 to 30 minutes prior to meals and at bedtime if needed.